teltek/PumukitLmsBundle/Resources/doc/PuMoodleInstallationGuide.md

 To upload videos into a course, activate the edition on “Turn editing on” and click on "Add an activity or a resource."
 Select “Page” and click on "Add".

-In the editor, click on the orange icon of a camera to add vieos fro Pumukit.
+In the editor, click on the orange icon of a camera to add videos from Pumukit.

 After saving changes you can click on the video link to watch the video.